Clinton says Trump is most divisive candidate 'in our lifetimes'

 Clinton acknowledged that she has made some missteps on race.
 She faced early criticism from the Black Lives Matter movement for past statements, such as one in the 1990s, when she was first lady, calling violent minority youth “super predators.”
 She told the Washington Post earlier this year that she “shouldn’t have used those words.”

-"As someone in the middle of a hotly fought political campaign I cannot stand here and claim that my words and actions haven't sometimes fueled the partisanship that often stands in the way of progress, so I recognize I have to do better, too," she added.
+"As someone in the middle of a hotly fought political campaign I cannot stand here and claim that my words and actions haven't sometimes fuelled the partisanship that often stands in the way of progress, so I recognise I have to do better, too," she added.

 (Additional reporting by Mohammad Zargham; Editing by Leslie Adler)